-As well as the result of passing your tipping point, research shows that poor quality of sleep following binge drinking has a significant effect on weight.
+As well as the result of passing your tipping point, research shows that poor sleep quality following binge drinking significantly affects weight.

 Drinking alcohol close to bedtime is initially a sleep aid; this is where the idea of ‘a drink before bed’ came from.
 However, alcohol impacts the critical stages of your sleep, such as deep and REM sleep.

-While you might initially fall into deep sleep more easily, you then wake up frequently during the night and have poorer deep sleep overall.
-Also, you also experience less REM sleep, meaning you can wake up feeling exhausted.
+While you might initially fall into deep sleep more quickly, you wake up frequently at night and have poorer sleep overall.
+Also, you experience less REM sleep, meaning you can wake up exhausted.

 Additionally, alcohol is a diuretic, meaning you lose more body water, so you’ll likely need to go to the bathroom more frequently and will often sweat more too.

-A lack of sleep, or poor quality of sleep, increases your appetite and cravings for junk food and decreases your energy expenditure on the following day.
+A lack of sleep, or poor quality of sleep, increases your appetite and cravings for junk food rich in refined carbohydrates and decreases your energy expenditure on the following day.